brucemcclure/rails-template/PLANNING.md

 - [ ] 22.
 A well planned walkthrough of my app
 - [ ] 23.
 I have practiced my presentation at least once and it is 5-6 minutes long

-## Code specific assessment
+## Code specific Checklist

-This section can be deleted from the readme.
-I have only included it here to draw your attention to it
+This section can be used as a *post-build/deploy checklist* to ensure all details of the assignment requirements have been met.

 ##### 11. Model implementation represents a normalised database model